yigiteren/platformer-controller-2d/README.md

 ## License

 Attribution is not required, but is welcomed.
 You are **allowed** to use this controller in your commercial/non-commercial projects.
-You are **not allowed** to redistribute/resell the project.
+You are **not allowed** to redistribute/resell the controller.